tastyigniter/ti-ext-payregister/docs/index.md

 ## Getting started

-Go to _Sales > Payments_ to enable and manage payments.
+Go to _Manage > Settings > Configure Payments_ to enable and manage payments.
 Here you can enable your preferred payment gateways and configure their settings.

-You can also enable/disable payments for specific locations by going to _Restaurant > Settings > Checkout settings_.
+You can also enable/disable payments for specific locations by navigating to the _Manage > Locations_ admin page, and click on the _Settings Icon_ next to the location then click the _Checkout settings_ button under the _General_ tab.

 ## Usage

+This section explains how to integrate the Pay Register extension into your own extension if you need to create custom payment gateways, handle payment processing, or manage payment profiles.
+The Pay Register extension provides a simple API for managing payments, payment gateways, and payment profiles.

 ### Defining payment gateways